flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 !!! tip "What is Flex Temp?"
     Flex temp is entered into the MCDU enabling the computer to use the pilot specified air temperature to allow for take-off at less than rated thrust.
 This is a method of creating cost savings by increasing engine life resulting in reduced overhaul and fuel costs.
 This value is normally calculated via a pilot's company EFB or other tools.

-    Unfortunately, A320neo performance data for FLEX temp performance calclators alongside other various tools are not pubically available and guarded by Airbus.
-For the purposes of simulation it's important to note the following:
+    Unfortunately, A320neo performance data for FLEX temp performance calculators alongside other various tools are not publicly available and guarded by Airbus.
+For the purposes of simulation, it's important to note the following:

     {==